arenaxr/arena-docs/content/unity/editor.md

 ## Game Window
 This is a display of the currently focused Camera in the scene.
 ### Navigation
-Set the `Inspector`: `ArenaClient` object option `Camera Auto Sync` to true, enter the ARENA scene web page, then navigation in the ARENA will also move the `Game` view.
+Set the `Inspector`: `ArenaClientScene` object option `Camera Auto Sync` to true, enter the ARENA scene web page, then navigation in the ARENA will also move the `Game` view.
 ### Other Cameras
-In the `Inspector`: `ArenaClient` object option `Camera For Display`, select from other cameras present on the MQTT bus. **Caution**: Some GLTF models also come with embedded Camera objects which may show up here.
+In the `Inspector`: `ArenaClientScene` object option `Camera For Display`, select from other cameras present on the MQTT bus. **Caution**: Some GLTF models also come with embedded Camera objects which may show up here.

 ## Scene Window
 This is the editor's view of the scene, allowing you to manipulate object Transforms graphically using toolbar options.